This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 I also rise before the sun to practice the deep breathing and gentle stretches of yoga.
 Occasionally, I get wobbly which tends to happen when it’s a long hiking day.
 Yoga is how I strengthen my core so I don’t crash face-first onto a gravel trail.

-Nine hours of sleep is what I need but I typically get seven to eight hours.
+Nine hours of sleep is what I need but I get seven to eight hours.
 I wake up feeling groggy and sad to be leaving the comforts of my bed.
 This discomfort is my not-so-subtle nudge that I need more sleep.

 I struggle with getting more sleep because it seems like there is always so much to do but so little time.
 My body and my bank account would probably prefer if I slept more.
 I would prefer if I slept more.